mirokrastev/django-projects/Todo Site/README.md

   * There are other things that make up my site, but the ```README``` will become too bloated.

 You can find the deployed project on this url: https://www.mk-todos.cf
+EDIT: I stopped the web server because of security issues.
+Expect in the future a new deployment!

 ```
 SOME NOTES: